dzackgarza/Notes/Research/Notes/ReadingGeneral/2019-03-31 Keywords and Terms.md

 - Hopf Algebras
   - Same story, extract and understand the motivating examples
   - Also piece together theory of e.g. comodules over them
+- Localization
+  - See some actual computations of computing "at a prime" or "away from a prime"
 -